 After learning about their interesting work, we return to the bikes and continue riding through the picturesque rural countryside, arriving at the showroom of Rehash Trash, a social enterprise run by a group of local mothers that turns plastic roadside garbage – using learned crochet skills – into an imaginative variety of artistic products.

 The program was set up by its parent organization Green Gecko, which works with former street children and their families.
 Rehash Trash is now helping to empower the local mothers of Siem Reap, and in May last year, the mums involved started working full-time in their very own showroom where they can see their products being sold to the public.
 They also teach their crochet skills in their customer workshop – and if there’s time, you will have the chance to weave your own take-home plastic bag treasure!

 After this inspiring tour, we head for some locally brewed refreshments, and there’s no better place than the workshop and shop of Sombai, a local producer of liqueur, available in a range of eight different flavors.
 Using Cambodia’s tradition of distilling rice wine, Sombai liqueur is an infusion of local fruits and spices that comes in a hand-painted bottle, making it a unique and original souvenir of Siem Reap.
 The workshop and shop have been set up in a charming traditional Khmer house with a homey tasting lounge where guests can relax and discuss the flavors.
 After the tasting, you can quietly choose your bottles, whether hand-painted or with a label – unique souvenirs of your visit to the town.

-For more information on exploring authentic experiences in Cambodia with our local professionals, please contact [email protected] or contact information in yellow box below.
+For more information on exploring authentic experiences in Cambodia with our local professionals, please contact [email protected].